 - America's permanent peacetime military presence abroad is largely a legacy of the Cold War.
 It can be reduced without undermining the essential security of the United States or its allies.

-The wars in Iraq and Afghanistan have revealed the limits of military power.
-Avoiding these types of operation globally would allow us to roll back the recent increase in the size of our Army and Marine Corps.
+- The wars in Iraq and Afghanistan have revealed the limits of military power.
+Avoiding these types of operations globally would allow us to roll back the recent increase in the size of our Army and Marine Corps.

 - The Pentagon's acquisition process has repeatedly failed, routinely delivering weapons and equipment late, over cost, and less capable than promised.
 Some of the most expensive systems correspond to threats that are least prominent today and unlikely to regain prominence soon.
 In these cases, savings can be safely realized by cancelling, delaying, or reducing procurement or by seeking less costly alternatives.